 Trailers are equipment with brakes.
-Make sure the connection are securely connected and in proper working order.
+Make sure the connections are securely connected and in proper working order.

 Front and rear lights

-Make sure there is a spare tire onboard and it is inflated to the correct pressure.
+Make sure there is a spare tyre onboard, and it is inflated to the correct pressure.
 The tread should be at a minimum 1.6 mm.
 All tire weight ratings must be adequate for the axle and load weight of the trailer.

 Vehicle to trailer coupling

-Check that the breakaway chains is correctly and securely fixed and will not snag if called into action.
+Check that the breakaway chain is correctly and securely fixed and will not snag if called into action.

 Check all towing mirrors are clean and mounted safely to the towing vehicle.
 They should not vibrate when in transit.